-- Complete an "Application for Re-Entry after Dismissal: Graduate Program" form, providing supporting documentation as needed.
+1. Complete an "Application for Re-Entry after Dismissal: Graduate Program" form, providing supporting documentation as needed.
 The form is submitted to the Admissions office.
-The re-entry application should include: - Personal statement highlighting any extenuating circumstances leading to the dismissal, behavioral changes that will contribute to goals for success, etc. - Contact information such as address, home telephone and cell phone numbers, and email address. - Official transcripts of academic performance since exit from the College.
+The reentry application should include:

+- Personal statement highlighting any extenuating circumstances leading to the dismissal, behavioral changes that will contribute to goals for success, etc. - Contact information such as address, home telephone and cell phone numbers, and email address. - Official transcripts of academic performance since exit from the College.

-- 2. The application for re-entry is reviewed by an Enrollment Review Workgroup and all applicants will be interviewed by the Enrollment Review Workgroup. - 3.
-The student will be notified of the Workgroup's decision by the appropriate Dean or Program Director.
-All decisions are final.
-The Workgroup will decide one of two options: - Accept re-entry application - Deny re-entry application - Defer re-entry application decision - 4.
-If the Enrollment Review Workgroup denies re-entry, the student's opportunities for readmission are exhausted. - 5.
-If the Enrollment Review Workgroup accepts re-entry, the student will be admitted with the probationary requirement that all program course work must be completed at Bellin College and the failure to meet a passing grade of AB (OMPT Fellowship) or C (DSc) in any course would result in permanent dismissal from the College. - 6.
-Applicants who are re-admitted will have a plan of study developed according to current policies, procedures, and timelines.
-It is the responsibility of the applicant to meet with the DSc Program Director to discuss the plan of study.
-Failure to meet this requirement will result in automatic denial of the re-entry application. - 7.
-The date of re-entry is determined by the Workgroup based on classroom and lab resources.
-Students will be bound by the qualifications of The Bellin College Post-Professional Physical Therapy Guide Handbook & Catalog in effect at time of reentry.
+2. The application for re-entry is reviewed by the Graduate Nursing Program Committee and all applicants will be interviewed by members of the Graduate Nursing Program Committee.

+3. The student will be notified of the admission decision, which is final.
+The committee members will make one of two decisions:

+- Accept the re-entry application.
+A decision to readmit may be contingent on space available in the program. - Deny the re-entry application

+4. If the application for re-entry is denied, the student's opportunities for readmission are exhausted.

+5. If the application for re-entry is accepted, the student will be admitted with the probationary requirement that all program course work must be completed at Bellin College and failure to earn a B or better in any course will result in permanent dismissal from the College.

+6. Applicants who are re-admitted will have a plan of study developed according to current policies, procedures, and timelines.
+It is the responsibility of the applicant to meet with the Graduate Nursing Program Director to discuss the plan of study.
+Failure to meet this requirement will result in automatic re-entry application denial.

+7. The date of re-entry is determined by based on classroom, lab, and clinical resources.
+Students will be bound by the qualifications of The Bellin College Graduate Nursing Handbook and Catalog in effect at the time of re-entry.

+8. Depending on the circumstances, re-entry students may be required to remediate theory, lab and/or practicum courses as designated by a Personal Assessment for Student Success (PASS) Plan.
+A PASS plan is designed and implemented to help ensure student success with both course work and certification after re-entry.